-The GLB1 gene provides instructions for producing an enzyme called beta-galactosidase (β-galactosidase).
-This enzyme is located in lysosomes, which are compartments within cells that break down and recycle different types of molecules.
-Within lysosomes, β-galactosidase helps break down certain molecules, including substances called GM1 ganglioside and keratan sulfate.
-GM1 ganglioside is important for normal functioning of nerve cells in the brain, and keratan sulfate is particularly abundant in cartilage and the clear covering of the eye (cornea).
-Keratan sulfate belongs to a group of large sugar molecules called glycosaminoglycans (GAGs) or mucopolysaccharides.
+The GLB1 gene provides instructions for producing two different proteins.
+The primary protein produced from the GLB1 gene is an enzyme called beta-galactosidase (β-galactosidase).
+This enzyme is located in lysosomes, which are compartments within cells that break down and recycle different types of molecules. β-galactosidase helps break down certain substances, including GM1 ganglioside and keratan sulfate.
+GM1 ganglioside is important for normal functioning of nerve cells (neurons) in the brain.
+Keratan sulfate is particularly abundant in cartilage and the clear covering of the eye (cornea).
+Keratan sulfate belongs to a group of large sugar molecules called glycosaminoglycans or mucopolysaccharides.

 The GLB1 gene also provides instructions for making the elastin-binding protein.
-On the cell surface, elastin-binding protein interacts with proteins called cathepsin A and neuraminidase 1 to form the elastin receptor complex.
-This receptor complex plays a role in the formation of elastic fibers, which are a component of the connective tissue that forms the body's supportive framework.
+This protein is smaller than β-galactosidase and is found on the surface of cells rather than in lysosomes.
+Elastin-binding protein interacts with other proteins called cathepsin A and neuraminidase 1.
+This group of proteins forms the elastin receptor complex.
+This complex plays a role in building elastic fibers, which are a component of the connective tissue that forms the body's supportive framework.

 Health Conditions Related to Genetic Changes

-More than 80 mutations in the GLB1 gene have been found to cause GM1 gangliosidosis.
-Most mutations change single DNA building blocks (nucleotides) in the GLB1 gene.
-These mutations often affect the production of both β-galactosidase and elastin-binding protein.
+Many variants (also called mutations) in the GLB1 gene have been found to cause GM1 gangliosidosis.
+The signs and symptoms of this condition primarily result from the loss of neurons in the brain and spinal cord over time.
+Most variants change single DNA building blocks (nucleotides) in the GLB1 gene.
+These variants often affect the production of both β-galactosidase and elastin-binding protein.

-GLB1 gene mutations that cause GM1 gangliosidosis reduce or eliminate the activity of β-galactosidase.
-Without enough functional β-galactosidase, GM1 ganglioside and keratan sulfate cannot be broken down.
-As a result, these substances accumulate to toxic levels in many tissues and organs.
-In the brain, progressive damage caused by the buildup of GM1 ganglioside leads to the destruction of nerve cells, which causes many of the signs and symptoms of GM1 gangliosidosis.
+The GLB1 gene variants that cause GM1 gangliosidosis produce versions of β-galactosidase that are not as effective at breaking down GM1 ganglioside and keratan sulfate as the normal version of the enzyme.
+As a result, these substances build up to toxic levels in many tissues and organs.
+In the brain, damage caused by the buildup of GM1 ganglioside leads to the loss of neurons, which causes intellectual disability, movement problems, and many of the signs and symptoms of GM1 gangliosidosis.

-Although the role elastin-binding protein plays in the development of GM1 gangliosidosis is unclear, the alteration of this protein may contribute to the weakened heart muscle (cardiomyopathy) found in some people with GM1 gangliosidosis.More About This Health Condition
+It is not clear how changes in the elastin-binding protein affect the development of GM1 gangliosidosis.
+The altered protein may cause the weakened heart muscle (cardiomyopathy) found in some people with GM1 gangliosidosis.More About This Health Condition

 Mucopolysaccharidosis type IV

-More than 10 mutations in the GLB1 gene have been found to cause mucopolysaccharidosis type IV (MPS IV).
-Most of these mutations change single nucleotides in the gene.
-All of the mutations that cause MPS IV disrupt the breakdown of keratan sulfate by β-galactosidase.
-The degradation of GM1 ganglioside is not affected by these mutations.
+Variants in the GLB1 gene have been found to cause mucopolysaccharidosis type IV (MPS IV).
+This is a progressive condition that mainly affects the skeleton.
+Most of the variants that cause MPS IV change single nucleotides in the GLB1 gene.
+All of the variants that cause MPS IV disrupt the breakdown of keratan sulfate by β-galactosidase.
+The breakdown of GM1 ganglioside is not affected by these variants.

-The lack of β-galactosidase activity leads to the accumulation of keratan sulfate within lysosomes.
 Because keratan sulfate is predominantly found in cartilage and the cornea, the buildup of this substance causes skeletal abnormalities and cloudy corneas.
-Researchers believe that a buildup of GAGs may also cause the features of MPS IV by interfering with the functions of other proteins inside lysosomes and disrupting the movement of molecules inside the cell.More About This Health Condition
+Researchers believe that a buildup of glycosaminoglycans may also cause the features of MPS IV by interfering with the functions of other proteins inside lysosomes and disrupting the movement of molecules inside the cell.More About This Health Condition

 Other Names for This Gene